 The legislator has authorized the Central Balance Sheet Office to establish 3 categories of statistics based on the data transmitted:

-- those concerning annual accounts filed by enterprises under the full-format or abbreviated format model for enterprises: these include overall figures from globalised headings (including the social balance sheet sections), financial ratios and - until the accounting year 2009 - supply and use tables
+- those concerning annual accounts filed by companies under the full-format or abbreviated format model for companies: these include overall figures from globalised headings (including the social balance sheet sections), financial ratios and - until the accounting year 2009 - 2018 supply and use tables

 - those concerning annual accounts filed by non-profit institutions and foundations according to the full-format or abbreviated model for associations: these data comprise overall figures (including the social balance sheet sections) and - as of the 2009 financial year - financial ratios